 Passive stack ventilation

-is a whole house ducted system with a heat exchanger.
-It extracts air from all the main rooms including kitchen, bathrooms and toilets and replaces it with fresh air from outside which is then ducted back to the various rooms.
+is ventilation incorporating a heat exchanger.
+When it is installed as a whole house system it extracts air from all the main rooms including kitchen, bathrooms and toilets and replaces it with fresh air from outside which is then ducted back to the various rooms.
 There is a central fan/heat exchanger unit where the cool incoming air picks up heat from the warmer outgoing air by means of the heat exchanger.
 This saves a considerable amount of energy in terms of heat but does require a fan to be running most of the time.
 This consumes energy, will create a (very small) amount of background noise and may need repairing every 15 to 20 years.
-The heat exchanger and parts of the ductwork (especially close to a cooker) will need regular cleaning.
+The heat exchanger and parts of the ductwork (especially close to a cooker) will need regular cleaning

 - sealing the house extremely tightly to limit any wasteful effects of draftyness

 - introducing the minimum amount of fresh air needed to keep a house healthy and pleasant